10 Basic Real Estate Investing For Beginners Success

 If your income is $2,500 per month, have $15,000 emergency funds good for six months.

 After this, it’s time to know your risk appetite.

-If you’re still young, you can take the high risk; you can choose to invest purely on stock equities.
+If you’re still young, you can take the high risk; you can choose to invest purely in stock equities.

-For the mid-40s to 50s, you have to take a medium risk; a combination of bonds with equities is the right investments.
+For the mid-40s to 50s, you have to take a medium risk; a combination of bonds with equities is the right investment.

-Over 50s investors may want to explore real estate investing as another stream of passive income to supplement their other low-risk investment like time deposits and bonds.
+Over 50s investors may want to explore real estate investing as another passive income stream to supplement their other low-risk investments like time deposits and bonds.

 Where does real estate investing fall in the grand scheme of things?

 Before you invest, you need to plan when to redeem your investments.